hyperledger-labs/orion-server/docs/getting-started/pre-requisite/gosdk.md

 }
 ```

-### Source Code Commentary
+### 3.2) Source Code Commentary
 The `bcdb.Create()` method in the `bcdb` package at the SDK prepares a connection context to the Orion cluster
-and loads the certificate of certificate authorities.
+and loads the certificate of root certificate authorities.

 The signature of the `Create()` function is shown below:
 ```go